zilliztech/zdoc/docs/tutorials/faqs/faqs-connection-and-access-control.md

 # Connection and access control

+**How can I deal with a connection timeout error when I attempt to connect to Zilliz Cloud?**

 ## Contents

 - [How can I deal with a connection timeout error when I attempt to connect to Zilliz Cloud?](#how-can-i-deal-with-a-connection-timeout-error-when-i-attempt-to-connect-to-zilliz-cloud)